Canute VI of Denmark: Reign

 Following his father's death in 1182, Canute became sole ruler and King of Denmark in 1182. at the Urnehoved Assembly (Danish: landsting) and subsequently at the other assemblies throughout Denmark.
 He immediately faced a peasant uprising in Skåne.
 The peasants refused to pay Bishop Absalon's tithe.
-They met at the Skåne Assembly and chose Harald Skreng, one of Canute friends to represent them to the king to plead their case.
+They met at the Skåne Assembly and chose Harald Skreng, one of Canute’s friends to represent them to the king to plead their case.
 The king refused to hear Skreng out and began to gather an army to teach the peasants their place.
 Before the king could muster his army, the nobles of Halland and Skåne cobbled together their own army and defeated the peasants in a bloody battle at Dösjebro (Dysjebro) in Skåne.
 Canute arrived with his army and proceeded to teach the peasants a lesson with fire and sword.
 Canute was so relentless that Bishop Absalon begged the king to desist.

 Emperor Frederick Barbarossa had compelled Canute's father to acknowledge him as overlord, and in 1184 Barbarossa sent a messenger to Canute requiring him to acknowledge the emperor as his liege.
 Canute failed to respond, so the emperor sent a second messenger threatening the emperor's wrath if Canute failed to acknowledge his liege lord.
 Bishop Absalon replied to the messenger on behalf of Canute.
 "Canute is as free a king as the emperor.
 He has as much right to Denmark as the emperor has to the Holy Roman Empire, and so the emperor should expect no allegiance from this place."